 Cooperation from the general public, particularly in the heavily populated areas of southeast Queensland is vital if the project is to achieve its goals.
-A detailed communication and public awareness plan is being developed as Phase 2 and 3 target the enormous task of finding and destroying infected plants in southeast Queensland.
+A detailed communication strategy has been developed for Phase 2 and 3 targeting the enormous task of finding and destroying infected plants in non commercial plants predominantly in southeast Queensland.